-We’ve previously discussed how to identify biological hunger and what to do when your biological hunger cues go missing.
+I’ve previously discussed identifying biological hunger and what to do when your biological hunger cues go missing.
 But what about when you want to eat simply because you enjoy the taste of a particular food?
+In this blog post, we’ll break down what taste hunger is, why it happens, and how to navigate it supportively.

 Taste hunger is one of the five different types of hunger that we can experience.
 To recap, these include: